 Choose one, many, or all of the aforesaid points.
 From my point of view, I would like to offer the complete system — the system of self-transformation.
 A piecemeal introduction will be of little use.
 And to document the whole system, I require some time.

 Imagine a glass full of salty water.
 Your goal is to get rid of the salt.
-There are many such methods as distillation etc to choose from, all of which lead to the same outcome.
-However, all of them require a certain apparatus and paraphernalia.
+There are many methods such as distillation etc. to choose from, all of which lead to the same outcome.
+However, all of them require certain apparatus and paraphernalia.
 The easiest way is to start pouring fresh water into the glass.
 Soon, it will start to overflow.
-If you continue pouring the freshwater, eventually not a trace of impurity will remain and the glass will be full of pure water.
+If you continue pouring the fresh water, eventually not a trace of impurity will remain and the glass will be full of pure water.